Porthtowan: Restaurants and pubs

 The Unicorn pub is a beachside bar, eaterie, hotel and hostel, which offers live music, dj's and panoramic sunset views.

 Overlooking the Porthtowan Beach is the Blue Bar, which has live music or disc jockeys on the weekend.

 Porthtowan Beach Cafe is located on Beach Road, and serves breakfast and lunch, as well as evening feast nights.
 The cafe was opened in 2012 by Heather Anne Jones.

 Moomaid of Zennor has an parlour serving ice cream made locally at Tremedda Farm near Zennor.

 Amateur dramatics

 An amateur theatre group, Porthtowan Players, formed in 1968, operates from a permanent stage facility within Porthtowan Village Hall.
 The group puts on a pantomime, musical theatre show, short plays and a youth production each year.

 Transport

 There is a bus service within Cornwall by a number of operators.
 The major operators in the Cornwall area are First South West and Hopleys Coaches.
 Service runs through the village of St Agnes and other towns.
 Rail service is offered out of Newquay railway station, Redruth railway station, Truro railway station and other western Cornwall municipalities, which is connected with bus service through the Ride Cornwall and Plusbus programs.

 Ferry service is available to the Isles of Scilly from Penzance; Padstow to Rock; and other locations.
-Air travel is available through Newquay Cornwall Airport and private jets, charters and helicopters are served by Perranporth Airfield.
+Air travel is available through Newquay Airport and private jets, charters and helicopters are served by Perranporth Airfield.